-Steve Batchelor has completed his first season as a member of head coach Chris Wojcik's '96 staff as the team's operations assistant.
+Steve Batchelor has completed his first season as a member of head coach Chris Wojcik's '96 staff as the team's operations coordinator.

 In his first season in Cambridge, Batchelor was a part of a staff which helped the Crimson do what no other team had done in 24 years, as Harvard won the program’s first Ivy League championship since 1990 with a 5-1 conference record.
 The feat helped earn Harvard an at-large berth to the NCAA tournament, its first since 2006 and sixth overall, while elevating the Crimson to the highest ranking in program history at No. 11.
 Harvard finished the year off with a 10-7 overall record, an impressive 7-1 mark in Cambridge, four wins over ranked opponents, and seven selections to the All-Ivy League teams, the second most in program history.
 Additionally, Devin Dwyer and Bobby Duvnjak garnered USILA All-America honorable mention honors.